PortosSatrop/trainmaster/README.md

 4) Add write permission to relays.ini so web user as www-data may edit the file. example:
 $ chmod 666 relays.ini

+5) Need to provide more privileges to www-data to access GPIO.
+$ sudo visudo
+add the line:
+www-data ALL=(ALL) NOPASSWD: ALL
+This one is too risky! basically www-data has root access!
+Cross site-scripting could allow someone to become root by tricking your server into running a command possibly destroying your Pi.
+Instead you should make a group with

+ sudo addgroup gpio (if does not exist) then give access to GPIO pins

+ sudo chown -R root:gpio /sys/class/gpio
+then add www-data to gpio group

+ sudo adduser www-data gpio
+Finally, remove www-data from sudoers!